 The use of e-cigarettes has increased steadily since they came out of China in 2007.
 Initially sought-after by tobacco users who hoped to replace their daily cigarette consumption with a burn-free device: E-Cigarettes now have a strong following of ex-smokers, never-smoked and ‘think it’s cool’ – individuals who all believe that vaping comes without any health risks.
+Of course there are people who use e-cigarette and vape products such as the tfv12 vaporizer who are aware of the dangers, but they still use them because they are extremely popular, affordable and don’t involve smoking actual cigarettes.
 An alarmingly high group of users is teenagers – brought up in an anti-smoking era, and never to experience a night in a smoky bar, today’s teenager may have come to believe that vaping is a socially acceptable behaviour that eliminates any of the risks associated with tobacco use.
+I think they tend to vape because its a trend and has great taste from the e-liquids like those at www.gourmeteliquid.co.uk, and we can’t deny they are a lot less damaging than cigarettes due to the lack of nicotine in them.

 Dr. Jeff Chen and Dr. Verena Lam explain that though e-cigarettes don’t burn like traditional cigarettes they do contain chemicals that are harmful.
 Containing liquid nicotine, formaldehyde, heavy metals, silicates and a slew of carcinogenic compounds – an e-cigarette certainly isn’t without health risks and reports show that they can cause respiratory and eye irritation and accidental poisonings.
 What is worrisome is that the ‘healthy alternative’ banner that e-cigarettes hide under may actually be normalizing nicotine use and attracting consumers that would never have reached for a cigarette.